Ryzen Threadripper 3960X vs Xeon Gold 6430

 So, is Ryzen Threadripper 3960X better than Xeon Gold 6430?

 Yes.
-Ryzen Threadripper 3960X is the better overall CPU here.
-You are getting a 50.2% average FPS lead across 50 shared CPU game tests in our data and 3.2% better PassMark, which makes it the stronger all-around choice.
+Ryzen Threadripper 3960X is the better all-around CPU here.
+It gives you a 50.2% average FPS lead across 50 shared CPU game tests in our data and 3.2% better PassMark, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen Threadripper 3960X is the better pick here.
+If gaming is the priority, Ryzen Threadripper 3960X is the better pick.
 According to our tests, it delivers 50.2% more average FPS across 50 shared CPU game tests.
-It also has a big cache advantage at 128 MB vs 60 MB.
+It also has a clear cache advantage at 128 MB versus 60 MB.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen Threadripper 3960X is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen Threadripper 3960X is the stronger fit.
 You are getting 3.2% better PassMark, backed by 24 cores and 48 threads.
-It also carries the larger cache pool with 113.3% larger total L3 cache (128 MB vs 60 MB).
+It also has the larger cache pool with 113.3% larger total L3 cache (128 MB vs 60 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper 3960X is the smarter buy today.
-Ryzen Threadripper 3960X is $729 cheaper on MSRP at $1,399 MSRP versus $2,128 MSRP, and it gives you a 50.2% average FPS lead across 50 shared CPU game tests in our data.
-It is also 57.0% better value on MSRP (39.1 vs 24.9 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper 3960X is the better buy right now.
+Ryzen Threadripper 3960X comes in $729 cheaper on MSRP at $1,399 MSRP versus $2,128 MSRP, and it still gives you a 50.2% average FPS lead across 50 shared CPU game tests in our data.
+It is also 57.0% better value on MSRP (39.1 vs 24.9 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?